 Previous versions of GOTS may be found under downloads.

-The GOTS Implementation Manual provides interpretations and clarifications for specific criteria of the Global Organic Textile Standard approved by the Standards Committee.
+The GOTS Manual provides interpretations and clarifications for specific criteria of the Global Organic Textile Standard.
 This Manual is intended to ensure a consistent, appropriate, and correct interpretation of the Standard.
 It also contains the requirements and detailed specifications for the application of the Standard, as well as the related quality assurance system for certifiers.

 GOTS is backed up by stakeholder-based decision bodies/technical committees which ensure that the views of relevant stakeholders are considered.
 The GOTS approved certification bodies are also actively involved in the GOTS revision process through the ‘Certifiers Council’.